denisecase/datafun-06-spec/README.md

 You will want a known, clean dataset.
 Cleaning data can run 60-80% of the project (or more) - you don't need to demonstrate cleaning skills for this project.
-The recommneded approach is to select one of the other pre-installed datasets in Seaborn.
+The recommended approach is to select one of the other pre-installed datasets in Seaborn.
 You can view a list of the Seaborn datasets in the first link below.
 The additional links offer a range of options.